danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 </ul>

-This procedure is called a *Batch Migration* and it's not perfect in alembic and most times you'll still need to edit the migrations file yourself to make it work. but don't panic I'll hold your hand as we go.
+This procedure is called a *Batch Migration* and it's not perfect in alembic and most times you'll still need to edit the migrations file yourself to make it work. but don't panic I'll hold your hand as we go along.

 *Alembic is what actually handles the database migration, Flask Migrate is just a library that provides better integration with flask*